Our step by step guide walks you through the process to...

 4. Your Design Is Larger than 1.5"

 There is another trend in enamel pin land.
 BIG pins.
-Especially on the fandom and collector side of things where artists can get away charging a lot more for a pin.
-The sizes are creeping up into three and even four inches now!
+Especially on the fandom and collector side of things where artists can get away with charging a lot more for a pin.
+The sizes are creeping up to three and even four inches now!

 Each process experiences a hefty price jump above 1.25" due to the base metal coil size.
 So for larger pins, you’ll probably price yourself out of the ballpark for large pins unless you use soft enamel.

-We've been a huge fan of transparent enamels for decades.
+We've been huge fans of transparent enamels for decades.
 You can combine clear enamels with engraving textures or regular enamel for some stunning effects.
-In the example below, the blue really "popped" a lot better as a transparent enamel.
+In the example below, the blue really "popped" a lot better as transparent enamel.

-With glitter enamel, its wise to have a large enough area for the effect to be noticeable.
+With glitter enamel, it is wise to have a large enough area for the effect to be noticeable.

 You can read detailed articles about glitter and trans enamels.

 Corporate Award Programs.
-After 47 years in business, we've supplied hundreds of years service award programs.
+After nearly 50 years in business, we've supplied hundreds of years of service award programs.
 The common practice is to render your logo in metal instead of painted and then add a year designation to the front of the pin.
-We can either engrave or print your award level (ie- 10 YEARS)
+We can either engrave or print your award level (ie- 10 YEARS).
+Check out our employee pins page for more information.

 We hope you found our lapel pin buyers guide helpful!
 If you have any questions, be sure to contact us and attach your design so we can help!